Manila massacre: Mass rapes

 The Bayview Hotel was used as a designated "rape center".
 According to testimony at the Yamashita war crimes trial, 400 women and girls were rounded up from Manila's wealthy Ermita district, and submitted to a selection board that picked out the 25 women who were considered most beautiful.
 These women and girls, many of them 12 to 14 years old, were then taken to the hotel, where Japanese enlisted men and officers took turns raping them.

 Despite many allied Germans holding refuge in a German club, Japanese soldiers entered in and bayoneted infants and children of mothers pleading for mercy and raped women seeking refuge.
 At least 20 Japanese soldiers raped a young girl before slicing her breasts off after which a Japanese soldier placed her mutilated breasts on his chest to mimic a woman while the other Japanese soldiers laughed.
 The Japanese then doused the young girl and two other women who were raped to death in gasoline and set them all on fire.

 The Japanese went on setting the entire club on fire killing many of its inhabitants.
 Women who were escaping out the building from the fire were caught and raped by the Japanese.
 28-year-old Julia Lopez had her breasts sliced off, was raped by Japanese soldiers and had her hair set on fire.
 Another woman was partially decapitated after attempting to defend herself and raped by a Japanese soldier.

 Death toll

 The combined death toll of civilians for the Battle of Manila was about 100,000, most of which was attributed to massacres by Japanese forces.
 Some historians, citing a higher civilian casualty rate for the entire battle, suggest that 100,000 to 500,000 died as a result of the Manila massacre on its own, exclusive of other causes.

-Extensive as were the Japanese atrocities during the battle, American artillery and firepower were most responsible for the destruction of Manila's architectural and cultural heritage and, according to one estimate, caused 40 percent of the total Filipino deaths during the battle.
+Extensive as were the Japanese atrocities during the battle, American artillery and firepower were most responsible for the destruction of Manila's architectural and cultural heritage, and, according to a Japanese estimate, caused 40 percent of the total Filipino deaths during the battle.